rui-huang-opt/topolink/README.md

 To deploy an undirected graph network using `conops`, follow these steps:

-1. **Define Nodes and Edges**
-   Specify the nodes and their connections as shown in the usage example above.
+1. **Prepare local topology information**
+   Each node should know:
+   - its own index `idx`
+   - its neighbors as a dictionary `{idx: weight}`

-2. **Initialize the Graph on the Master Machine**
+2. **Initialize the node locally**
-   On the master machine, create the `Graph` object and start the graph with `deploy()`.

-3. **Join the Network from Each Node**
-   On each participating machine or process, create a `NodeHandle` object with the node's name.
+   On each machine or process, create a `NodeHandle` with the node's local graph information.

+3. **Start distributed communication**
+   Each node communicates directly with its neighbors.

 > **Note:**
-> The graph process only assists in setting up the network according to the mathematical topology definition.
-It does **not** participate in subsequent communication between nodes.
+> `conops` is fully distributed and does not use a central server.
+> Each node is initialized independently using its own `idx` and neighbor dictionary.

-The `NodeHandle` class primarily provides each node (machine or process) with an interface for communication with other nodes.
-It also encapsulates common graph operators (such as the Laplacian operator), making it convenient to perform distributed computation and message passing within a network topology.
+The `NodeHandle` class provides an interface for neighbor communication and common graph operators, such as the Laplacian operator, for distributed computation over the network topology.

 ### NodeHandle Example: Laplacian Consensus